-Harold C. Simmons, age 78, has served as our chief executive officer since 2003, our chairman of the board since 1987 and on our board of directors since 1986.
-Since prior to 2005, Mr. Simmons has served as chairman of the board of Contran, Kronos Worldwide and Valhi.
-He served as chief executive officer of Kronos Worldwide from 2003 to February 2009.
-Mr. Simmons also has served as chairman of the board of TIMET since 2005, chief executive officer of TIMET from 2005 to 2006 and its vice chairman of the board from 2004 to 2005.
+Harold C. Simmons, age 79, has served as our chief executive officer since 2003, our chairman of the board since 1987 and on our board of directors since 1986.
+Since prior to 2006, Mr. Simmons has served as chairman of the board of Contran, Kronos Worldwide and Valhi.
+He served as chief executive officer of Kronos Worldwide from 2003 to 2009.
+Mr. Simmons also has served as chairman of the board of TIMET since prior to 2006 and chief executive officer of TIMET from 2005 to 2006.
 He has been an executive officer or director of various companies related to Contran and Valhi since 1961.
 Mr. Simmons is a brother of Glenn R. Simmons.